-- 1. Quantum Maestro Orchestrators do not require a license. - 2.
-Generate a Security Gateway license for the MAC Address of every Security Appliance you connect to a Quantum Maestro Orchestrator. - 3.
-If the applicable license exists in the License Repository on the Check Point Management Server, it installs the licenses automatically. - If the Check Point Management Server is connected to the Internet, it pulls the licenses from the User Center. - If the Check Point Management Server is not connected to the Internet, then add the licenses manually in the SmartUpdate. - 4.
-If it is necessary to install the license directly on a Security Appliance, these options are available:
+- 3. If the applicable license exists in the License Repository on the Check Point Management Server, it installs the licenses automatically. - If the Check Point Management Server is connected to the Internet, it pulls the licenses from the User Center.

+- If the Check Point Management Server is not connected to the Internet, then follow the procedures below. - Note In Dual Site, these steps install the licenses on all sites automatically.